 Figure 2 illustrates how the QTM and ISM tests are used when a company wishes to test a new product.
-The manufacturer has the option of purchasing the QTM test at full price or obtaining initial screening using the lower-cost ISM tests.
-If the ISM test results indicate that the product is likely to meet the Lighting Global Minimum Quality Standards following QTM testing, the manufacturer is eligible for QTM testing at a discounted price (note, however, that this discount will be phased out over time).
-If the QTM testing shows that the product meets the Minimum Quality Standards, the product receives a Standardized Specification Sheet (SSS) and is listed on the Lighting Global website.
+The manufacturer has the option of either testing their product initially using the lower-cost ISM testing or forgoing Lighting Global © 2015 the ISM entirely and testing their product with the full QTM testing.
+When the AVM testing has been implemented in the near future, eligible companies may also opt to test their products using AVM testing instead of QTM testing.
+If the QTM or AVM testing shows that the product meets the Quality Standards, the product receives a Standardized Specification Sheet (SSS) and is listed on the Lighting Global website as a quality-verified product.

-Regardless of whether the product meets the Standards or not, the manufacturer receives a detailed test report with qualitative and quantitative test results and feedback on how the product could be improved.
-If the product does not meet the Minimum Quality Standards, Lighting Global will work with the manufacturer to resolve the issue.
+Regardless of whether the product meets the Quality Standards or not, the manufacturer receives a detailed test report with qualitative and quantitative test results and feedback on how the product could be improved.
+If the product does not meet the Quality Standards, Lighting Global will work with the manufacturer to resolve the issue.
 Depending on the nature of the failure, this process may be as simple as changing product labeling and advertising materials.
-If technical design changes are necessary, depending on the extent of the changes, the manufacturer may be able to resubmit their product for partial re-testing.
+If technical design changes are necessary, depending on the extent of the changes, the manufacturer may be able to resubmit their product for partial re-testing at a lesser cost than full QTM testing.
 In some cases, depending on the nature of the design changes, full re-testing may be required.